Santa Catarina da Fonte do Bispo: Local Festivals and Events

 August 3rd.
 Saturday & Sunday - Vigil of Our Lady of Sorrows Catholics are invited to contemplate the seven sorrows of the Blessed Virgin Mary.

 August 25 - Santa Catarina Fair - in 1813, the Santacatarinenses asked the Príncipe Regente for authorization to hold an annual fair in order, with the income of the respective territory, to increase the celebration that they already offered to Nossa Senhora das Dores (Our Lady of Sorrows).
 It is held over 4 days around the 25th. of the month.

 November 11 - Saint Martin's Day - marks the arrival of winter, associated with men, the celebration of the maturation of the new wine, and roasted horse chestnuts.
 It is celebrated traditionally around a bonfire, and drinking a local light alcoholic beverage called água-pé, or the stronger jeropiga.

 November 25 - Saint Catherine's Day - also marks the arrival of winter, associated with women.
 On the following Sunday a church procession around the village takes place in the afternoon.

 Market Day - 4th.
 Sunday of every month.

 Climate

 Santa Catarina da Fonte do Bispo has a hot-summer Mediterranean climate with hot, dry summers and mild, wet winters.
 Its location lies between the Algarvian Barrocal, an inland, higher altitude karstic region, and serra towards the coast, making its winters slightly cooler and summers hotter than those experienced on the coast.
 Precipitation is also higher, with December being the wettest month.

+For Soil Moisture Index, Santa Catarina da Fonte do Bispo is covered by The Portuguese Institute for Sea and Atmosphere, (IPMA).